A brief insight for buyers in India.

-In modern day electronic weighing systems, this most critical measuring component is the transducer which converts applied load into a proportionate electrical signal.
+In modern day electronic weighing systems, this most critical measuring component is the transducer.
+This converts applied load into a proportionate electrical signal.
 The majority of weighing machines used for commercial purposes have strain-gauge based Load Cells as the transducer.
 The voltage signal generated is processed and converted into digital form by the weighing instrumentation, commonly known as ‘digitizer’, for displaying the weight and further use.
 The weighing system needs to be calibrated using standard weights before putting to use.

 A weighing system cannot have accuracy more than the accuracy of load cell/s used in it.